Arthritis & Joint Pain in Your Dog

-Here are 7 Proven Ways to Help Dogs with Arthritis and Joint Pain
+Here are 7 Proven Ways to Help Relieve Arthritis and Joint Pain in Your Dog

 Massage – just like us, some dogs benefit from massage for aching muscles, and massage also helps to stimulate blood flow to atrophying muscles.
 Canine massage therapy is an emerging specialty based on the human fields of remedial massage and human movement, though many qualifications in this field are through online courses, so a recommendation is a good idea.
 Treatments can cost upwards of $30 per session.

 Heat – Warm compresses, or heat packs, can sooth sore joints, though it’s important to take care as dogs (and plenty of humans!) can be injured by burns caused by excess heat and your dog can’t tell you if the heat pack is too hot until it is too late.

 Dogs that have short hair, hair loss or are very small are at a higher risk of suffering from thermal burns.
 Burns can range from 1st degree to the more serious 4th degree burns.
 It’s common for vets to see dogs being brought in from well intentioned dog owners trying to help their dogs with heat lamp or heat packs / heating pads, but you really must be very careful.

 Please take care when using heat as every degree in heat provides a different result – some disastrous.

 Exercise to Relieve Arthritis and Joint Pain in Dogs (But Does It Come with a Catch?) – this is no surprise to any of us with joint issues.
 Maintaining a healthy exercise routine is one of the best ways of maintaining mobility, even with arthritis and joint pain.